rafael-santiago/kryptos/doc/MANUAL.md

 |       ``CBC``      |         kKryptosCBC              |
 |       ``OFB``      |         kKryptosOFB              |

-When using CBC and OFB modes you do not have to worry about generating the initialization vector if you do not want to.
+When using ``CBC`` and ``OFB`` modes you do not have to worry about generating the initialization vector if you do not want to.
 Once the iv field from ``kryptos_task_ctx`` initialized as NULL, a new iv will be generated and used.
 In addition, after encrypting you do not need to worry about transfering the iv as a separated piece of information.
 The out field from ``kryptos_task_ctx`` gathers all information that you will need for a later decryption.
 As you may known there is no necessity of an IV be secret.
-If you use a static IV, in the end you are using a more complicated scheme for ECB mode, sadly, this kind of naive "approach" is common.
+If you use a static IV, in the end you are using a more complicated scheme for ``ECB`` mode, sadly, this kind of naive "pro-approach" is common.
 Avoid doing this, it is irresponsible and stupid.

-The following code sample uses the SERPENT cipher in CBC mode with the c99 conveniences:
+The following code sample uses the SERPENT cipher in ``CBC`` mode with the c99 conveniences:

 ```c
 /*